P4eZ/P4eZ/README.md

   - Teach others about cybersecurity concepts (encryption, offensive/defensive security, networking)
   - Pure FUN!

 The goal is to learn and explain cybersecurity concepts in an interactive way.
-The code may not be the most effecient in performing a task, so feel free to change the and add to it.
+The code may not be the most effecient in performing a task, so feel free to change the code and add to it.

 Have a look around and expiriment with the code for yourself.
 I do my best to explain the concepts within the code using comments.
 Most applications will be written using Python 3 and will follow PEP8 standards.
 The applications here will be peer-reviewed by others including cybersecurity professionals, professors, and other cyber students to ensure the concepts are correct.
 Contributors will be acknowledged at the beginning of the main file.